fshen6/pool_fire_experiment_controller-/readme.md

 Keep reading data from RS485, and the potentiometer, convert the value from the potentiometer to PWM and show the voltage sensor data and display it on the LCD screen.
-If button 1 is pressed, close the circuit on Relay 1, when it's unpressed, open Relay 1 If button 2 is pressed, close the circuit on Relay 2 and 1, and when it's unpressed, open Relay 1 and 2. is Button 3 is pressed, close the Relay circuit 1 and keep it closed until pressed again.
+If button 1 is pressed, close the circuit on Relay 1, when it's unpressed, open Relay 1 If button 2 is pressed, close the circuit on Relay 2 and 1, and when it's unpressed, open Relay 1 and 2.
+If Button 3 is pressed, close the Relay circuit 1 and keep it closed until pressed again.
+If E stop is pressed, close relay 1 and 2 and generate maximum voltage to strat the pump CCW until its unpressed.

 Mode 3